People of the Arctic worked meteorite iron 1,200 years ago

 The iron had to be processed before Inuit people could use it as tools.
-There are piles of stones that have marks on them all around the meteorite to extract iron to make arrowheads, harpoon blades or knives.
+There are piles of stones that have marks on them all around the meteorite, which were used to extract iron and make arrowheads, harpoon blades, or knives.
 Some of the stone piles contain 70 tons of iron-working stone tools, it was estimated.
 The people who worked the meteorite built temporary shelters to stay in while they worked there.

 "They did a heck of a lot of hammering!
 The blacksmiths would start by knocking off a small piece, thoroughly beating it flat and giving it a sharp edge, then hardening it further so that it could serve as an arrowhead or flensing knife," ScienceNordic quotes Jens Fog Jensen, archaeologist at the National Museum of Denmark, as saying.